 The MBA program at Johnson is offered in both a one-year and a two-year program.
 It also allows students to greatly specialize and personalize their education with a multitude of electives and dual-degree programs.
-The MBA program also mandates students participate in a Immersion Learning program, a program that places students in a specific industry that a student has an interest in for a semester to obtain hands-on experiences in a real world setting.
-Cornell is also home to a Entrepreneurship and Innovation Institute which fosters the three most critical components of entrepreneurship and innovation: knowledge, networking and opportunity.
+The MBA program also mandates students participate in a Immersion Learning program, a program that places students in a specific industry that a student has an interest in for a semester to obtain hands-on experiences in a real-world setting.
+Cornell is also home to an Entrepreneurship and Innovation Institute which fosters the three most critical components of entrepreneurship and innovation: knowledge, networking, and opportunity.

 - Tuition (Out-of-state): $59,500

 - Percentage of Graduates Employed Three Months After Graduation: 88.2%